sap-tutorials/Tutorials/tutorials/hana-clients-dot-net-core/hana-clients-dot-net-core.md

 ![.NET Core SDK Install](install.png)

-On Linux, follow the instructions for the appropriate Linux version such as [openSUSE 15 Package Manager - Install .NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-opensuse15).
+On Linux, follow the instructions for the appropriate Linux version such as [Install the .NET SDK or the .NET Runtime on openSUSE](https://docs.microsoft.com/en-us/dotnet/core/install/linux-opensuse).

 In order for the shell to recognize that the .NET SDK is installed and for any `dotnet` commands in future steps to be recognized, a new shell window needs to be opened.